sinequa/sba-angular/docs/gettingstarted/server-setup.md

 Secondly, there is a list of all build scripts declared in the `package.json` file at the root of the workspace.
 You can execute the build script directly in the grid or from the `Build` menu at the top-right of the administration page.

-You can follow the script progress either by looking at the banner on the top of Workspaces adminisration page or by going to **Tasks status** page, the progress status is named **BuildAngularWorkspace**.
+You can follow the script progress either by looking at the banner on the top of Workspaces administration page or by going to **Tasks status** page, the progress status is named **BuildAngularWorkspace**.

 ![Workspace build scripts]({{site.baseurl}}assets/gettingstarted/admin-workspace-build-scripts.png)
 *Workspace - Build scripts*